InventorsDev/Data_Hackathon_2023/README.md

 The duration of this hackathon is **12 hours**.
 From 1:30pm WAT 15/12/2023 - 1:30am 16/12/2023

 ### Evaluation Metric
-The metric used for evaluating the performance of classification model would be weighted F1-Score.
+The metric used for evaluating the performance of the classification model would be weighted F1-Score.

 ## Data ⛓